 We define the selection vectors $\Se^{(a,b)}\in\R^{\nu}$ for all $(a,b)\in\mc E$ such that $(\Se^{(a,b)})^{\top} (u_t^i+\ueq^i) = M^i_{t, (a,b)}$, as well as

 It can be verified that $ B\ueq^i = P\ueq^i = \rhoeq^i $ and thus, by substituting the definitions of $B$ and $P$:

-We denote as $\phi^i(t;x_1^i, (u_\tau^i)_{\tau\in\mc T} )$ the solution $t$ steps in the future of the linear system defined by \eqref{eq:constrained_dynamics:dynamics} with initial state $x_1^i$.
-By substituting \eqref{eq:input_def} in \eqref{eq:constrained_dynamics:dynamics}, the desired state $x_t^i=0$ is an equilibrium point if $M_{t, (d_i,d_i)}^i=1$.
-We then make sure that the desired steady-state is cost-free by assuming that the self-loops have no traversing cost. {Another restriction on the cost functions is supported by the following lemma, which states that $\ell_{(a,b)}$ must be affine for the game in \eqref{eq:generalized_game} to be potential \cite[Sec.
+By substituting \eqref{eq:input_def} in \eqref{eq:constrained_dynamics:dynamics}, the desired state $x_t^i=0$ is an equilibrium {if the action $M_{t, (d_i,d_i)}^i=1$ is applied.} We then make sure that {such action is cost-free for all agents (and thus, trivially, a NE strategy) when the initial state is the origin by assuming that the self-loops have no traversing cost.} {Another restriction on the cost functions is supported by the following lemma, which states that $\ell_{(a,b)}$ must be affine for the game in \eqref{eq:generalized_game} to be potential \cite[Sec.
 2]{monderer_potential_1996}.
 This property is crucial to rewrite \eqref{eq:game2} as a single optimization problem. \begin{lemma} Let Assm. \ref{as:ell} hold.
 The game in \eqref{eq:game2} is potential if and only if $\ell_{(a,b)}$ in \eqref{eq:def_scalar_cost} is affine for each $(a,b)\in\mc E$. \end{lemma}} In view of these requirements, we formulate the following assumption (which implies Assumption \ref{as:monotonicity_condition}): \begin{assumption} For each $(a,b)\in\mc E$, the congestion function $\ell_{(a,b)}$ is of the form $\ell_{(a,b)}(\sigma)= \tau_{(a,b)} + k_{(a,b)} \sigma$, with $\tau_{(a,a)} = 0$, $k_{(a,a)} = 0$ and $\tau_{(a,b)} > 0$ for all $a\in \mc N$, $b\in\mc N \setminus \{a\}$. \end{assumption} Linear(ized) edge traversing costs in traffic routing problems are considered in \cite{angelelli_system_2021, calderone_markov_2017} and in the numerical analysis of \cite{bakhshayesh_decentralized_2021}.
 Naturally, Assumption \ref{as:linear_cost} implies that an optimal policy for each agent is to remain at their initial state.
 We then impose that the agents cannot choose to remain still in a node, unless that node is their destination: